SussexPsychologySoftware/Tutorials-and-Examples/README.md

     - Edinburgh: https://www.ed.ac.uk/information-services/computing/audio-visual-multi-media/web-hosting/hosting-service-options

 ### Note on the Front and Back End
 One thing to keep in mind about how all this works is the difference between something that happens on your participant's computer ('the front end') and things that you want to happen outside of this (on 'the back end').
 If you want to counterbalance participants between conditions, keep track of responses over multiple days, send emails, or save participant data automatically, this all takes place outside of your experimental tasks and surveys.
-Most survey/experiment-specific hosting sites handle some of these issues, and Qualtrics is particularly good option, although again there are other options, including doing things by hand.
+Most survey/experiment-specific hosting sites handle some of these issues, although again there are other options, including doing things by hand.
 If launching on GitHub pages or an actual Server Space, you may have to handle some of this yourself.
+See our guide on how to use Qualtrics to manage data across participants: https://github.com/Sussex-Psychology-Software-Team/online-experiments/tree/main/Qualtrics

 ## Collecting data
 Before you start collecting data, you need to send it over the web to be stored somewhere.
 Experiment hosting websites will handle this for you, although saving data from your own code requires a little extra work to tell it what to save and when.
 Most places you can store things (Box, DropBox, OSF, etc.) have JavaScript APIs (i.e. code to interact with them and their servers) you can use to send data directly to them, although these are likely to be tricky to use.
 DataPipe is the easiest option here, and allows you to send data directly to OSF using a small bit of JavaScript https://pipe.jspsych.org/getting-started.
 If you have access to a university server space you could also do this by hand in PHP, and this jsPsych tutorial is a good intro on how to do so: https://www.jspsych.org/v7/overview/data/#storing-data-permanently-as-a-file (see also https://kywch.github.io/jsPsych-in-Qualtrics/save-php/).